L. Louise Lucas: Political career

+On May 6, 2026, the FBI executed search warrants of Lucas's office and a nearby cannabis dispensary as part of a corruption investigation.

 Personal life

 Lucas is the mother of two daughters, Lisa L. Lucas-Burke and Theresa Lynn Lucas-Lamb, who partner with her in various business entities.
 She had one son, Jeffery Lee Lucas, who died in a car accident when his car swerved into oncoming traffic.
 Her husband, Otis M. Lucas, who remarried after their divorce, also worked for various Lucas entities before his death in 2014.
 She has five grandchildren, and three great-grandchildren.

 Lisa L. Lucas-Burke, educated in the Portsmouth Public Schools and with two degrees from Norfolk State University, is a member of the Portsmouth City Council, and was vice-mayor from 2010 to 2020.

 In 2021, she was one of the Library of Virginia and Dominion Energy's Strong Men & Women in Virginia History honorees.